christopherkade/Start-coding/README.md

 ## Contributing

-I'd love to get contributions for you !
+I'd love to get contributions from you !
 Feel free to take a look at these simple [guidelines](https://github.com/christopherkade/start-coding/blob/master/CONTRIBUTING.md).